Rsand03/abandoned-places-forum/README.md

 ## Status

-Work-in-progress.
+Work in progress.
+Base functionality is implemented, currently working on minor extra features.
 Aiming to deploy the application in march-april.

 ## Used technologies